 What are the global perspectives on a engineering career?

 Gaining practical experience while studying for an online engineering degree in California is essential for career readiness.
-Many programs encourage engagement in internships or cooperative education (co-op) placements with local engineering firms, which can often be arranged remotely or in person.
-California hosts nearly 400,000 engineering jobs, especially in Silicon Valley and aerospace sectors, offering ample internship opportunities (Bureau of Labor Statistics, 2023).
+Many universities encourage students to participate in internships or cooperative education programs with local industries.
+California hosts over 400,000 engineering jobs, particularly in tech hubs like Silicon Valley and Los Angeles, providing ample opportunities for hands-on work (Bureau of Labor Statistics, 2023).

 See What Experts Have To Say About Studying Engineering